hellerve/blog/wip/Scheme_Macros_IV:_Deconstructing_Classes.md

 functions of the parent, rename them for the child, and if they are not defined in the child, we defined them using a templated `eval`.

-This approach is highly flawed, and I will talk a bit about why and how that is in the conclusion, but for now we can feel pretty good about ourselves: we basically implemented inheritance!
+This approach is highly flawed, and I will talk a bit about why and how in the conclusion, but for now we can feel pretty good about ourselves: we basically implemented inheritance!

 ### Implementing `class`

-Implementing the `class` form will be much more work, but in many ways it will be simpler, so do not despair at the walls of code that I’m about to throw at you!
+Implementing the `class` form will be much more work, but in many ways it will be simpler, so don't despair at the walls of code I’m about to throw at you!
 You might want to take a little breather before continuing, though, for I also took one before writing this part.
 There’s a lot of ground to cover, and you might want to stretch your legs a little first.